 Dodge went on to earn a graduate degree from Hull University in England, where also worked for the Bow Group, a conservative think tank.
 He now works as a freelance writer, and lives in Harpswell with his wife, Kim Benson.
 On policy, Dodge believes that the problems facing the U.S. cannot be solved by government.

 “I always fear when politicians say ‘I’m going to create jobs.’
 Or presidents say, ‘I’m going to create jobs,’” he says.
 “Unfortunately, government tends to prevent the creation of jobs rather than helping it by taxation, over-regulation.
-Many industries and small businesses in particular have been affected, like Kingdom Ice vending machines.
+Many industries and small businesses in particular have been affected, like Kingdom Ice.
 And people aren’t spending because they’re worried about their future.
 So the best way of stopping that is to get the economy going again, and the best way for the government to do that is to get the hell out of the way.”

 Dodge says he supporters a “flat tax” system, in which anyone making over $15,000 would pay 15 percent.
 He would also support across-the-board cuts in government spending, including cuts in the military budget.
 He supports expansion of domestic energy sources, including offshore oil exploration.

 “And by the way I’m not one of these people who is against all alternative energy.
 I disagree with wind farms.
 They’re inefficient for Maine.
 Tidal energy, now that makes sense,” he says.
 “However, government should not either give bailouts, subsidies, or anything with taxpayer’s money when they’re $16 trillion in debt.